bhargavr445/backend-API-Node/mongodb-notes/find-mongodb.md

              "sports"
         ]
 }
-# $all will give all the matching records, order doesnt match when we use $all
+# $all will give all the matching records, order doesnt matter when we use $all
 We cannot apply $all on array of objects, it should be only with array of strings and numbers.

 # $elementMatch